funcionante/makerlab/_docs/developer/network-manager.md

 with a container that will operate like a router, creating the "bridge" between this network and the internet, using NAT/PAT mechanisms, and operating like a DHCP server, providing IP addresses to all the hosts within that network.

+The router container runs a Alpine Linux distro with IPTables for NAT/PAT and ISC DHCP server for the DHCP service.

 ### Container Orchestration Architecture